 1. Combine the fenugreek leaves and the water in a small pot and bring to a gentle boil.
 Remove from heat and let cool.

 2. Pour the lightly cooked and cooled fenugreek greens along with all its cooking water into a blender.
-Add the yogurt, ghee or vegetable oil and the jalapeno.
+Add the yogurt and ghee or vegetable oil.
 Cover and blend until you have a fine green puree.

-3. In a medium-large bowl, whisk together the whole wheat flour, the white flour, the salt, coriander, turmeric, and garam masala.
+3. In a medium-large bowl, whisk together the whole wheat flour, the white flour, the salt, coriander, cumin, turmeric, paprika and cayenne.
 Pour in the green puree and use a spoon to mix well, until a stiff dough forms.
 You may need to use your hands to get it to mix properly.
 Add a bit more water, as necessary, to help the dough stick together.
 It should be a firm dough, but not too too stiff.

 4. Turn the dough out onto the counter and knead with lightly oiled hands for about 5 minutes, until dough is smooth and pliable.
 Set dough aside, covered, to rest at least 30 minutes and up to 3 days. (if leaving the dough longer than 3 hours, place in a zipperlock bag in the fridge until ready to use.)